 What to pair with this potato salad

-Honestly, any grilled meat goes super well with this potato salad.
-I'm talking grilled chicken thighs, legs or breasts smothered in BBQ sauce, grilled flank steak or salmon with chimichurri sauce, some grilled scallops or white fish with fruit salsa, burgers with fresh slices of heirloom tomatoes, grilled pork tenderloin with peach glaze, and the list goes on.
+Honestly, any grilled, roasted or oven-fried meat goes super well with this potato salad.
+I'm talking grilled chicken thighs, legs or breasts smothered in BBQ sauce, grilled flank steak or salmon with chimichurri sauce, some grilled scallops or white fish with fruit salsa, burgers with fresh slices of heirloom tomatoes, grilled pork tenderloin with peach glaze, or my famous Cornflake-Crusted Buttermilk Chicken.

 Other amazing spring/summer recipes: